tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 customer claims they were over-billed, or a regulator questions the reported network losses), the meter readings are the source of evidence.

 The operator has been involved in metering disputes with the ACM (Dutch energy regulator).
-In one [dispute over meter readings](https://www.acm.nl/nl/publicaties/geschilbesluiten-consumenten-stedin-over-meterstanden), it was the operator's own logbook, the physical record of repeated in-person attempts to read a meter, that proved decisive: the ACM accepted it as evidence that the operator had met its reading obligation and ruled the complaint unfounded.
+In one published ACM geschilbesluit (dispute decision) over meter readings, it was the operator's own logbook, the physical record of repeated in-person attempts to read a meter, that proved decisive: the ACM accepted it as evidence that the operator had met its reading obligation and ruled the complaint unfounded.
 The handwritten record carried the point the digital platform alone could not.

 The metering platform's audit logs (who accessed the data, when, and what changes were made) are forensic sources for understanding whether data was modified.
 If the audit log shows that a technician accessed meter XYZ's record and